Skip to main content

 $ npx @trueclara/install

-1run the installer 2upload your route graph + deploy 3ship — Clara attributes the next release
+1run the installer 2upload your route graph + connect a deploy 3ship — the canary starts and Clara returns the verdict

-no agent, no proxy, no read access to your source or production database — the SDK reports out, nothing reaches in
+cookieless aggregate mode by default · no read access to your source or production database — the SDK reports out, nothing reaches in.
+It flags broken routes and dead ends along the way — table stakes, not the headline.

 Ship fast.
-Know the same minute what changed.
+Know within the day what actually worked.